NeuroTechX/ntx_slack_archive/eegdata.md

  >yannick: why do you say this?
 Standard image recognition samples are within the same range as EEG 1s single trial / single channel (dim reduced) samples.

+5/30/2017 4:04 PM

+ **alexandre.barachant** :

+ >for example, 1D conv layer are like temporal filter. by adding this layer you tell the network 'learn me the optimal temporal filter'.

+>

+>
+The network by itself is not trying to figure out what kind of layer it should use (yet)